babca/plutaniumCalendar.js/docs/docs.md

 ```

 ###selectEvent
 Select event by its ID.
-It is similar to user click on item in eventlist.
+It is similar to user clicks on item in eventlist.

 ```js
 pecMainInstance.selectEvent(id)